 Gordon House is sited on the south bank of the River Thames at the head of a large site, Richmond Lock, formerly in educational use as the headquarters of Brunel University Campus.

-The house has a complex history, dating from the early 18th century.
+The house is Grade II* listed and has a complex history, dating from the early 18th century.
 Robert Adam was commissioned to provide a grand ballroom and bedroom suite in 1759.
 In the 1860s, Lord Kilmorey remodelled the house with the addition of a clock tower, porch and new bays.
 During the 19th and 20th centuries the house was reconfigured for school use and later as Brunel University.